cmkobel/CompareM2/docs/05 quick start.md

 ## 2) Run

-Using `--until fast` to only run the fast analyses.
+CompareM2 has a large number of available tools, here we just want to run the ones that are fast.

 ```bash